sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/getting-started.md

         print("Exception when calling TransformsApi->list_transforms: %s\n" % e)
 ```

+This example imports the V3 APIs, which allows you to call the List Transforms V3 endpoint in your code.

 To run the code, run this command:

 ```go
 python sdk.py
 ```

+The SDK will return a list of available transforms.

+You can use this example as a guide for how to access all the V3 and Beta APIs (you would use `import sailpoint.beta` to import the Beta APIs).

 ### Use query parameters to filter your tenant's transform list

-Using the same SDK function, you can list your transforms but limit the results to only what you want.
-This example wants a list of no more than 10 transforms that start with the name "Test":
+With the same SDK function, you can use query parameters to limit the results of your transforms list to only the results you want.

-Refer to [List Transforms](https://developer.sailpoint.com/idn/api/v3/list-transforms) for all its supported query parameters.
+Refer to the [List Transforms endpoint specification](/idn/api/v3/list-transforms) to view all its query parameters.

+Here is an example that uses query parameters to limit the list to no more than 10 transforms that all start with the name "Test":

 ```python
 import sailpoint